OutSystems/docs-product/src/develop/troubleshoot/inspect-http-requests-mobile.md

 ## Notes

 * The requests are only added to the list after the **Network Debugging** option is enabled.
 If you see an empty list or only a few requests, restart the app and open the network requests screen again.
+* This feature will be automatically enabled when building applications for Development (iOS) or Debug (Android).
 * Enabling the feature is only valid for that app in that particular device.
 A fresh install of the app requires that you set the permissions again and turn on the network debugging.
 * Dismissing the notification prompt can affect the behavior of the app if it uses notifications for other purposes.